Introduction to George Harrison

 Harrison got quite a scare in 1999 when a man broke into his mansion and attacked him with a knife, until his wife Olivia successfully intervened with the assailant.
 Two years later, Harrison was being treated for lung cancer, but it was far too late as the the disease had spread to his brain.
 On November 29, 2001, George Harrison passed away.
 He was 58 years old.
 His album Brainwashed was released posthumously in 2002, and had been completed by Lynne and George’s son Dhani, who is also a musician himself.

-Harrison’s impact and influence
+Harrison’s Impact and Influence

 There have been numerous compilations and re-releases of Harrison’s material since his death.
 Few of those are the re-issue of Dark Horse and his Concert For Bangladesh album.
 Director Martin Scorsese produced George Harrison: Living In The Material World, a documentary covering Harrison’s life and music; it was released in the fall of 2011.